-A. The Board gave approval to purchase a replacement Security ATV from Sports 'N Turf of Pottstown as per their quote (#QUO-20289-101117) to include a \$5,500.00 trade-in of the existing vehicle.
-Funding will be paid from the Capital Reserve and shall not exceed \$16,692.41.
+- A. Administration recommends approval to purchase a replacement Security ATV from Sports 'N Turf of Pottstown as per their quote (#QUO-20289-101117) to include a \$5,500.00 trade-in of the existing vehicle.
+Funding will be paid from the Capital Reserve and shall not exceed \$16,692.41. - B. Administration recommends approval for \$250,000.00 to be added for soft cost expenditures to be used for Limerick Township, escrow fees and recording fees for the High School Addition Project.